indeedeng/starfish/index.md

 ## Contributing to Starfish
-We welcome contributions.
+We welcome contributors, and we’re eager for your input.

 To contribute, please open an issue (or comment on an existing issue) describing what you want to change or add.
-Please explain why you want to make the change.
+Please explain why you want to make the change. <br><br>

-We’re eager for your input.<br><br>

 ## Code of Conduct